 James Gordon Hall - Grandfather

-Although his service records have yet to be found, family lore indicates that James enlisted at the age of almost 16 and fought in France.
+Although his service records have yet to be found, family lore indicated that James enlisted at the age of almost 16 and fought in France.
 A recent find of his discharge papers show that this view was not totally accurate.
 He was one of the fortunate as he returned to Northumberland, but did not speak about his experiences in the war, hence the confusion about when he actually did serve.

 Sam Percey - Great Uncle